mikwoe/LTX_server/README.md

 The input script 'sw\ltu_trigger.php' will automatically remove older data.
 Change e.g. to "365\n100000" to allow only the last 365 days or max.
 100000 lines per device.
 The file 'quota_days.dat' my be set to individual values per logger at any time.
-Optionally enable '//define ("MAXUPLMEM", 50000);' By default max.
+Optionally enable '//define ("MAXUPLMEM", 50000);': By default max.
 20k are uploaded for files with Autosync (e.g. logger data) per transmission.
-For are transmission intervals at high loggong intervals it should be increased to get always all data.
+For are transmission intervals at high logging intervals it should be increased to get always all data.